pivotal-cf/docs-phd-ds/service_plans.md

 ---
-title: Creating Pivotal HD On-Demand Service Plans
+title: Creating and Modifying Pivotal HD On-Demand Service Plans
 ---

 #Overview

-A Pivotal CF Administrator can define the details of the Pivotal HD service plan they wish to offer to their Pivotal CF users.
+A Pivotal CF Administrator can define the details of the Pivotal HD On-Demand Service Plans they wish to offer to their Pivotal CF users.
 An on-demand service plan is a blueprint that describes the components and configuration of each instance of a Pivotal HD cluster.
 The Pivotal HD Service includes default values for the service plan, which can be changed by the Pivotal CF Administrator.

 * [Creating an On-Demand Service Plan](#creating)